, also Dynamic Connection (DC)

 - Only axons from other neurons (Intra-module).

-- Only axons from outside the current module (Input-terminals)
+- Only axons from outside the current unit (Input-terminals)

 - Only axons from neurons that release specifically named chemical influences (CIs)